-You are considered a U.S. resident alien for tax purposes if you meet either the "green card test" or the "substantial presence test" for the calendar year (January 1 - December 31).
+You are considered a resident alien of the United States for tax purposes if you meet either the "green card test" or the "substantial presence test" for the calendar year (January 1 - December 31).
 These tests are explained in Publication 519.
 Generally, resident aliens are taxed on their worldwide income and file the same tax forms as U.S. citizens.